Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-\textbf{Dendritic spine dynamic plasticity.} Dendritic spine plasticity is jointly determined by the neural spiking traces and the trace-based BCM synaptic plasticity.
-For each epoch, dendritic spine dynamic plasticity is calculated as follows:
+Dendritic spine plasticity is jointly determined by the neural spiking traces and the trace-based BCM synaptic plasticity.
+Therefore, for each epoch, dendritic spine dynamic plasticity $D^{e}$ as the the neuronal importance pruning criteria is calculated as follow: